elewa-academy/General-Resources/docs_src/programming-resources/clean-code.md

 # Writing Readable Code

+“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” — _Martin Fowler_

 Developers spend SO MUCH more time reading code than writing it.
 This is true even with your own code.
 As a favor to yourself and whoever will need to use, maintain or develop your code, please learn to write readable code.

-But what about documentation, Evan?
-Good question other Evan.

 Documentation does not remove the need for readable code.
 Documentation is for users with no interest in reading source code; readable code is for developers who want to study, modify, fix, update, or in anyother way work with your codebase.
 (Including your futur self.
 Love yourself.)